SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

 ----
+## Unreleased
+* NEW/EDIT *postgresql.persistence.existingClaim* will most likely need to be modified in the course of upgrading your postgresql version.
+See [these instructions](https://github.com/SwissDataScienceCenter/renku/tree/master/helm-chart/utils/postgres_migrations/version_upgrades/README.md)

 ## Upgrading to Renku 0.7.13
 * NEW - *global.gateway.cliClientSecret* has been added when introducing a new "renku-cli" client application in keycloak.
 Generate through `openssl rand -hex 32`.